Zoxouu/Zoxouu/README.md

 ## 🌱 Learning

-Je m'efforce de rester à jour avec les dernières technologies et tendances dans le développement.
-Actuellement, j'explore les sujets suivants :
+I strive to stay up-to-date with the latest technologies and trends in development.
+Currently, I am exploring the following topics:
-- Développement d'applications Web avec **Spring Boot**
+- Web application development with **Spring Boot**
-- Automatisation des tâches avec **Python**
+- Task automation with **Python**
-- Gestion de conteneurs avec **Docker**
+- Container management with **Docker**

 ---